 PepsiCo has work to do to improve workers’ rights.
 It doesn’t recognize the right to a living wage, to improve it needs to establish a constructive and ongoing dialouge with the Union of Food Workers.

 PepsiCo’s commitment to water issues is impressive.
-It recognizes the UN human right to water and is serious about reducing water use.
-Should ask suppliers to reduce water use and it needs to disclose more about whether and how it operates in water-stressed regions.
+It respects the UN human right to water and is serious about reducing water use.
+However, the company should ask suppliers to reduce water use and needs to disclose more about whether and how it operates in water-stressed regions.